kylenaaa/Python-Portfolio/README.md

 # Python-Portfolio
 This repository contains my Data Analytics portfolio projects in Python.
+I use Jupyter Notebook.